DanEGordon/WifiSpyCode/README.md

 PM_V2 determines player movement, and moves the avatar around the screen accordingly.

 Enemies are moving towards the core, and the core controller tracks core health.
 If enemies touch the core too many times, the player loses.
+Displays an on screen health bar to track that progress